voice over google slides

 Option 1 - Create voice overs for Google Slides in minutes

-The first approach is to use the Murf Voice Over Google Slide Addon to add human-like AI voices to your Google Slide presentation directly within Google Slides.
+The first approach is to use the Murf Voice Over Google Slide Addon tohuman-like AI generated voice to your Google Slide presentation directly within Google Slides.
 There is no recording or post processing required, so it is super quick and easy.
 There are a lot of voice and narration options to choose from, and post-edits can be done in seconds as there is no need to re-record.

 Voice Over Google Slide